munakaghamelu/munaaghamelu/README.md

 10. Convert all Figma design pages to react app ✔️
 11. Complete site ✔️
 12. Deploy on GitHub pages [https://dev.to/yuribenjamin/how-to-deploy-react-app-in-github-pages-2a1f], key cmd: `npm run deploy` ✔️
+13. Redo the skills page by creating a skills component that I can add multiple times to this page.

 ### Questions to answer